Category Archives: 5777

-Yahrzeit memorials are listed by consecutive Hebrew month, date, and year, if known, or at the beginning of the list for one calendar year following the date of passing.
+Yahrzeit memorials are listed by consecutive Gregorian month, date, and year, if known, or at the beginning of the list for one calendar year following the date of passing.

 Compiled by Aitz Chaim over many years, this list is maintained by the Ram’s Horn.
 Please send any corrections or additions to email@example.com

 May the source of peace send peace to all who mourn, and comfort to all who are bereaved.

 |English Date of Passing||Hebrew Date of Passing||Deceased Relationship to

 |Sarah Lewin||Mar 11, 2017||13 Adar, 5777||Mother of Rachel Michele Lewin Costaneda|